ricard1406/Little_MCP/INSTALLATION.md

-📦 Download Ollama local model : (not required when using Calude)
+📦 Download Ollama local model : (not required when using Claude)
 ```bash
 ollama pull qwen3:4b
 ```